praveensirvi1212/jenkins_sonarqube_basic_project/README.md

 1. Copy that token and save somewhere because we need this token later.

  ### Stage-04 : Configure Jenkins
-1. go to manage jenkins > Manage Credentials > system > Add credentials > secret text file > paste for token we create in sonarqube and save and apply.
+1. go to manage jenkins > Manage Credentials > system > Add credentials > secret text file > paste  token we create in sonarqube and save and apply.
 1. go to manage Jenkins > Global tool configuration >  Add Maven and SonarQube Scanner
 1. go to manage Jenkins > Configure System > Add SonarQube Server